-You've probably heard a bit about the Property Assessed Clean Energy, Program also known as the PACE Program.
-But sometimes the explanation of what PACE is and how it works can be a bit confusing, so we want to cover the basics about PACE financing.
-This article will dive into 5 things you need to know about PACE before deciding if you should use it to pay for upgrades on your home (or commercial building).
+You've probably heard a bit about the Property Assessed Clean Energy program also known as "PACE".
+But sometimes the explanation of what PACE is and how it works can be a bit confusing, so we want to cover the basics.
+This article will dive into 5 things you need to know about PACE before deciding if you should use it to pay for upgrades on your home or commercial building.

 How does PACE Financing Work?

-According to the Department of Energy (DOE), more than 150,000 homeowners have made $4 billion in energy efficiency upgrades through PACE financing to date.
+According to the Department of Energy (DOE), more than 200,000 homeowners have used PACE financing to complete $54 billion in energy efficiency and other improvements, such as hurricane resiliency, to their homes.

-By providing upfront costs for property upgrades that improve energy efficiency, save water, or offer storm protection, the PACE (property assessed clean energy) financing program makes home improvements more affordable for property owners.
+By providing upfront costs for property upgrades that improve energy efficiency, save water, or offer storm protection, PACE financing makes home improvements more affordable for property owners.

-One of the most important PACE basics homeowners should know is that the upgrades are paid for with a special tax or assessment which is added to their property tax bill.
-These upgrades can help properties become more eco-friendly, and may even add resale value.
+One of the most important PACE basics homeowners should know is that the upgrades are paid for with a special assessment which is added to their property tax bill.
+These upgrades can help properties become more eco-friendly and may even add resale value.
 (You can always visit our "What is PACE" page for a more detailed explanation about PACE financing).

 1. PACE Covers a Range of Property Upgrades

-One PACE basic to be aware of is what PACE financing covers.
-PACE covers a range of property upgrades, from energy efficiency to storm protection.
+Be aware of what PACE financing covers.
+PACE covers a range of property upgrades, from energy efficiency to solar — and in some states, storm protection and even seismic or earthquake protection.

 The upgrades covered by PACE financing will vary depending on your location.
 PACE programs are administered locally, which means each city and state has different rules and regulations for upgrades.

-Common PACE-eligible upgrades include solar panel installation, low-flow plumbing (in California), hurricane-impact window installation (in Florida), and HVAC (heating, ventilation, and air conditioning) system updates.
+Common PACE-eligible upgrades include solar panel installation, low-flow plumbing and seismic upgrades (in California), hurricane-impact window installation (in Florida), and HVAC (heating, ventilation, and air conditioning) system updates.
 To learn more about property improvements you can make to save energy, click here.